forderud/WindowsEventQuery/MyEventProvider/README.md

 Custom Windows event provider.
 Used to enable custom log entry types throgh the legacy [Event Logging](https://learn.microsoft.com/en-us/windows/win32/eventlog/event-logging) API.

+The event provider DLL needs to be registered under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\EventLog\Application\MyEventProvider` in the Windows registry to enable the Event Viewer app and APIs to parse log entries.

 #### How to install
 * Build project.
 * Run `regsvr32.exe MyEventProvider.dll` from an admin command prompt to register the provider.